A high school principal's personal ambitions end in disaster

-In 1991, the talented Lithuanian basketball team was desperate to make the trip to the 1992 Olympics, but they were strapped for cash.
-A most unlikely source came to their aid: the Grateful Dead.
+Did you know that back in 1991, the talented Lithuanian basketball team was desperate to make the trip to the 1992 Olympics?
+However, they were strapped for cash.
+Here's how the Grateful Dead, a most unlikely source, came to their aid.

-In the 1980s and 1990s, Colombia was torn by drug violence.
-Yet in the midst of all this, soccer thrived and reached its golden age.
-The unlikely reason?
-Drug money that was poured into players, teams, and stadiums.
+Did you realize that in the 1980s and 1990s, Colombia was torn by drug violence?
+Yet somehow, soccer thrived and reached its golden age.
+Learn how drug money made its way into players, teams, and stadiums.

 One was a notorious hustler and the other a respected champ.
 In 1978, billiards legends Minnesota Fats and Willie Mosconi faced off in front of the largest TV viewership ever for a pool match.